 Southeastern's Delta Tau Delta chapter earns national ranking

-HAMMOND – For the second consecutive year, the Southeastern Louisiana University Epsilon Phi Chapter of Delta Tau Delta has been ranked second in the nation and also received the prestigious Hugh Shields Award at the recent division leadership conference in Raleigh, N.C.
+HAMMOND – The Southeastern Louisiana University Epsilon Phi Chapter of Delta Tau Delta is the recipient of the prestigious Hugh Shields Award, presented to the top chapters in the country.

 The award is given annually to the top 10 chapters of Delta Tau Delta across the nation, said Chapter Advisor Gene Pregeant.
 The award is based on overall performance and programming in the areas of academics, finances, recruitment, membership education, operations, campus leadership, service and alumni relations.